ELadrimonos/ipados_menu_bar/README.md

 - `PlatformMenuWithIcon`: Menu categories with a leading icon
 - `PlatformMenuItemWithIcon`: Individual menu actions with a leading action
 - *Default menu items*: Apple's top-level menu categories with their corresponding items and listeners
-  - `DefaultFileMenu`: Items file-related using Apple's incorporated item with callbacks for your app functionality and additional custom items
+  - `IPadFileMenu`: Items file-related using Apple's incorporated item with callbacks for your app functionality and additional custom items
-  - `DefaultEditMenu`: Items for actions on your app using Apple's incorporated item with callbacks for your app f functionality and additional custom items
+  - `IPadEditMenu`: Items for actions on your app using Apple's incorporated item with callbacks for your app f functionality and additional custom items
-  - `DefaultFormatMenu`: Items for formatting text or other data on your app using Apple's incorporated item with callbacks for your app functionality and additional custom items
+  - `IPadFormatMenu`: Items for formatting text or other data on your app using Apple's incorporated item with callbacks for your app functionality and additional custom items
-  - `DefaultViewMenu`: Items to switch between screens or other UI-related actions like showing the sidebar
+  - `IPadViewMenu`: Items to switch between screens or other UI-related actions like showing the sidebar
-  - `DefaultWindowMenu`: Listeners for reacting when the window layout changes, a new window is opened, switched screen, etc...
+  - `IPadWindowMenu`: Listeners for reacting when the window layout changes, a new window is opened, switched screen, etc...

 ## 📱 Platform Support